This Land Is Our Land: Places in Europe Where Access to Nature Is a Basic Human Right

 In these notoriously expensive countries, exercising our rights to use the land saved us hundreds of dollars, but more importantly, it allowed us to forge a connection with the people and the surrounding nature.
 Rather than hole up in a hotel room, we exposed ourselves to conversations with locals when we asked about where to camp or eat, which usually led to deeper discussions.

-The freedom to roam is most widely recognized in the Nordic countries of Norway, Sweden, Finland, and Iceland, and with modified rules in Scotland, Estonia, Latvia, Lithuania, Austria, Czech Republic, and Switzerland.
+A fundamental freedom The freedom to roam is most widely recognized in the Nordic countries of Norway, Sweden, Finland, and Iceland, and with modified rules in Scotland, Estonia, Latvia, Lithuania, Austria, Czech Republic, and Switzerland.
 Although the names and specifics vary by country, the concept is the same:

 Economic pursuits—such as hunting, logging, or selling foraged goods—and activities that may destroy the land, like fires, are usually not allowed.
 Use of a propane stove, however, is permissible, and we took advantage of that allowance to cook the produce we purchased from local markets each day.
 Finally, the user may not disturb or damage wildlife or crops and is expected to pick up all trash, leaving the area in better condition than it was found.